Quansight/Quansight-website/apps/consulting/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas.md

 Instead of using geohashes, the point data could be spatially sorted via a Hilbert curve.
 In Figure 4, the Hilbert curve (red), is a continuous curve beginning in the bottom left, and ending in the bottom right which fills the 2D latitude-longitude space.
-If we snap our point data, to the nearest part of the Hilbert curve, we can define each point by the distance it lies along the Hilbert curve.
+If we snap our point data to the nearest part of the Hilbert curve, we can define each point by the distance it lies along the Hilbert curve.
 We can then sort the data by the 1D Hilbert curve distance.
 After doing so, we’ve mapped our 2D latitude-longitude data to a 1D Hilbert curve